 Accentuating The Positive

 Strength training remains one of the healthiest endeavors in which a female can engage.
-The myriad of benefits include the following:
+The myriad of benefits includes the following:

 - increased lean muscle tissue, which builds strength and endurance;